cyverse/cyverse-sdk/docs/iplant-first-app.md

 To make this file work for you, you will be, at a minimum, editting:

 1. Its *executionSystem* to match your private instance of Stampede.
-2. Its *deploymentPath* to match your iPlant applications path
+2. Its *deploymentPath* to match your CyVerse applications path
 3. The *name* of the app to something besides "samtools-sort".
-We recommend "$IPLANTUSERNAME-samtools-sort".
+We recommend "$CYVERSEUSERNAME-samtools-sort".

 Instructions for making these changes will follow.